Joe Burrow Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Matchup vs. Los Angeles

-- The Rams have surrendered 17 touchdowns through the air (1.0 per game).
+- The Rams have allowed 17 touchdowns through the air (1.0 per game).
 They are second in the NFL in that category.

 Recent Performances

-- Last week against the Chiefs, Burrow went 23-for-38 (60.5 percent) for 250 yards, throwing two touchdowns with one interception.

-- He also tacked on 25 yards on five carries, averaging five yards per carry .
+- He also ran the ball five times for 25 yards, averaging five yards per carry on the ground.

-- Burrow has thrown for 842 passing yards over his last three games (280.7 per game) and has a 68.8% completion percentage (75-of-109), throwing four touchdown passes with two interceptions.
+- Over his last three games, Burrow has racked up 842 passing yards (280.7 yards per game) while going 75-for-109 (68.8% completion percentage) and throwing four touchdowns and two interceptions.

 Burrow's Cincinnati Teammates